barrykooij/wp-car-manager/readme.txt

 == Changelog ==

+= 1.3.5: August 3, 2017 =
+* Tweak: Fixed incorrect 'Min Year' filter in overview.
+It was incorrectly filtering date_to, where it should filter date_from.

 = 1.3.4: May 4, 2017 =
 * Tweak: Fixed incorrect filter in sort template.
 New filter: wpcm_filter_sort
 * Tweak: Fixed a display issue for listing overview pages.